1. Docs

 Pulumi Kubernetes Operator

-This page details how to use the Pulumi Kubernetes Operator to manage deploying Stacks.
-The Pulumi program for a Stack can come from a Program resource, from git, or from a Flux source.
+This page details how to use the Pulumi Kubernetes Operator (PKO) to automate the deployment of Pulumi stacks.
+The Pulumi program for a stack can come from a Program resource, from a Git repository, or from a Flux source, and may be authored in any supported Pulumi language (TypeScript, Python, Go, .NET, Java, YAML).

 Overview

-Deploying Pulumi Stacks in Kubernetes provides the capability to build out CI/CD and automation systems into your clusters, creating native support to manage your infrastructure alongside your Kubernetes workloads.
+Deploying Pulumi stacks using Kubernetes provides the capability to build out CI/CD and other automation systems, and to manage your infrastructure alongside your Kubernetes workloads or in dedicated control-plane clusters.

 To work with the operator, we’ll need to follow these steps.